dhrumi06/FUTURE_CS_01/README.md

 ## 📌 Overview

 It demonstrates practical web application security testing using Damn Vulnerable Web Application (DVWA).
 It includes vulnerability assessment and exploitation of common web flaws: SQL Injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and Insecure Direct Object References (IDOR).
-All vulnerabilities were tested in a safe, controlled environment for educational purposes only.